Please read the explanation of hiking times, distances, altitudes and rating levels here.

-This route is usually hiked as part of a 3-day trek from Haba Village (哈巴村) to Qiaotou.
+The route is usually hiked as part of a 3-day trek from Haba Village (哈巴村) to Qiaotou.
 On the first day trekkers spend the night at Kentahua Meadow (肯塔花坪), Black Lake (黑海) or Base Camp (大本营).
 On days 2 and 3 they traverse the Jizhi Valley (鸡枝山谷) down to Qiaotou.
 Hiring a guide is recommended.
-For an account of trekking the Jizhi Pass Route, read this two-part journal: Part 1 and Part 2.

 |Duration: 5 hours|